paoloitaliani/Text-Classification/README.md

 - Batch size: for this analysis I used the mini-batch gradient descent that splits the training set into batches (containing 64 documents in this case).
 Each batch is used to compute the gradient, so the weights are updated every time a batch is passed through the neural network.

-- Epochs: I decided to use a small number of epochs (20), given the fact that I am using mini-batch gradient descent and in each epoch the weights are updated a lot of times, so it takes few epochs to converge.
+- Epochs: I decided to use a small number of epochs (2), given the fact that I am using mini-batch gradient descent and in each epoch the weights are updated a lot of times, so it takes few epochs to converge.
+When I tried to use more epochs the validation loss started to increase so the model was basically overfitting.

 ```python